kagruber2412/RIntroduction/RMarkdown.md

 - `fig.height`, `fig.width` (specify height and width of the figure)
 - `out.width`, `out.height (width/height to which plots are scaled in the final document)

-## YAML for render parameters
+## 3. YAML for render parameters

 The YAML header controls how rmarkdown renders the `.Rmd` file.

-# Dynamic documents with RMarkdown
+# Dynamic documents with R Markdown

 - `output: html_document` (generates html document, default)
 - `output: pdf_document` (generates pdf document)